janschill/cern-solid-code-investigation/presentations/20210317-hepix/notes.md

   * WebID for a global unique identification system
   * Web Access Control for decentralized authorization
   * Solid OpenID Connect which uses the existing OpenID Connect authentication and identity protocol with some Solid specifics
-* Explain the architecture of an Solid application by showing the existing graphs for Solid Comment
+* Explain the architecture of a Solid application by showing the existing graphs for Solid Comment

 Demo (7 minutes)